samvdjagt/wvdquickstart/devops.md

                   azurePowerShellVersion: LatestVersion
                 enabled: true
 ```
-The job above deploys the *Assets* storage account in the QS-WVD-MGMT-RG resource group (by default).
+The job above deploys the *Assets* storage account in your resource group.
 This storage account will be used to store the contents of the <a href="https://github.com/samvdjagt/wvdquickstart/tree/master/Uploads/WVDScripts" target="_blank">Uploads/WVDScripts</a>: This folder contains the three different custom script extensions that will be installed on the WVD Virtual Machines: Azure Files enablement, FSLogix configuration, and NotepadPlusPlus installation.
 It fetches these files from the WVD Quickstart GitHub repository by default.

 #### Profiles Storage Account Deployment
 ```